- Documentation

 Building Your Image Library

-Every prompt in MPM includes a dedicated Image Library for storing and managing your Midjourney-generated images.
+Every prompt in MPM includes a dedicated Image Library for storing and managing your AI-generated images and videos.
 This powerful feature transforms how you organize and reference your creative work—once images are uploaded, you can instantly use them as references with a single click.

 At-a-Glance Information